Eximchain/abi2oas/README.md

 - Definitions are automatically generated for each function-method's params and response (e.g. `whitelistAddress_post_params` & `whitelistAddress_post_params_response`), as well as definitions for receipts and basic types.

 ## Config
 The config JSON includes the path to the contract, ethereum options, and swagger options.
-The path to the contract should be relative to the location of the config file.

 ```
 {
-  "version": "1.0.0",
+  "version": "1.0.0", // optional, "1.0.0" is default
-  "contract": "<path_to_your_contract.json>",
   "schemes": ["https"], // optional, ["https"] is default
   "host": "localhost:8080", // optional, "localhost:8080" is default
   "basePath": "/", // optional, '/' is default